Skip to content

 The Engine might need to query your implementation for information about the active playback.
 Publish the reply messages quickly so you don't delay the user's interactions with Alexa.

-If you receive a GetNumBytesBuffered message, use the synchronous-style reply message to notify the Engine how many bytes your player has buffered for the current audio item.
+If you receive a GetNumBytesBuffered message, use the synchronous-style reply message to notify the Engine how many total bytes your player has buffered for the current audio item.

 Handle a buffer underrun during playback